 This percutaneous valve therapy in Chennai removes the catheter in the blood vessel and aids in expanding the valve to secure it in place and improves the symptoms related to pulmonary valve disease.

 Transcatheter Tricuspid Valve Replacement

-The tricuspid valve separates the upper right chamber, the upper (right atrium) and lower right heart chambers (right ventricle).
+The tricuspid valve separates the upper right chamber, the upper (right atrium), and lower right heart chambers (right ventricle).
 A diseased or damaged tricuspid valve may interfere with the proper direction of blood flow.
-Transcatheter Tricuspid Valve Replacement is a percutaneous valve therapy in Chennai which is performed as open-heart surgery or as a minimally invasive heart surgery to improve blood flow and reduce symptoms of heart valve disease.
+Transcatheter tricuspid valve replacement is a percutaneous valve therapy in Chennai that is performed as open-heart surgery or as a minimally invasive heart surgery to improve blood flow and reduce symptoms of heart valve disease.

 During this percutaneous valve therapy in Chennai, a heart-lung bypass machine is used to keep your blood pumping through your entire body.
 The cardiac surgeon will make several incisions in your chest to repair and replace the tricuspid valve along with the other heart conditions.
 Then the bypass machine is removed and incisions are closed after ensuring that the heart function is proper.

 Transcatheter Mitral Valve Replacement

 The mitral valve is present between the left chambers of the heart namely the left atrium and left ventricle.
 Transcatheter mitral valve replacement is performed to fix or replace a leaky and stiff mitral valve.
 This specific percutaneous valve therapy in Chennai is done depending on the severity of the mitral valve disease and whether it’s getting worse.

 During the TMVR procedure, your cardiologist will insert a catheter in your groin into the femoral artery.
 It uses advanced imaging with a catheter to guide the mitral valve.
 Then a compressed heart valve is placed on the catheter and positioned inside the mitral valve.